Virgin Coconut Oil (CO) is one of those products we would hate to be without, it has helped us so much.

-We found virgin Coconut Oil to be a godsend when one of our 4-year-old twins developed unusual stomach pain, behavioral problems, eczema, and food allergies to almost everything after being exposed to mold.
+We found virgin Coconut Oil (CO) to be a godsend when one of our 4-year-old twins developed unusual stomach pain, behavioral problems, eczema, and food allergies to almost everything after being exposed to mold.
 He developed ‘leaky gut syndrome’, Candida albicans, and later tests showed a gut full of the terrible gram-negative bacteria known as Klebsiella.
 There were absolutely no good bacteria found!

 As a retired RN and SAHM, I was researching everything, but we didn’t have the internet capacity then, so we decided to go through an traditional/ alternative collaborative group (weighted more toward alternative).
 It took a long time to restore such debilitating damage, but we did get our happy, healthy little boy back.
 During that time, our son did not grow an inch for over 6 years!

 One of the groups eventual recommendations was to use unrefined, virgin coconut oil, Fermented Cod Liver Oil, Citricidal, Pau D’Arco, raw butter and raw avocados to kill the candida, heal the gut and the immune system, and it was at that point that we began to see restoration.
 Today, we still occasionally struggle with candida, but when it gets out-of-control, CO is our go-to medicine!

 Virgin coconut oil is classified as a “functional food” because it provides many health benefits beyond its nutritional content.
 It’s the most nutrient dense part of the coconut.
 Like butter, it is solid at room temperature.
 It doesn’t break down in heat or light and become rancid like many oils, and it smells heavenly.